josiiah/Discordeno-Bot/README.md

-# Dmod

-The source code for the Discord integration aspect of our architecture.
+# Old source code of Dmod in deno.

-### Deno
-It's preferred if you have a valid Deno installation on your machine.
+Decided to open source it for anyone who uses deno keep in mind it uses the Amethyst framework.